Noratrieb/slides/speaker_notes.md

     - want to write code
     - lots of code
 - official tooling
-    - recommendation
     - very good, but needs help
     - different, choose
     - fix bugs, implement new features (like lints)
-- plsss elaborate on the tooling aaaa
 - standard library
 - compiler
     - me
     - diagnostics (many, many)
     - internal compiler error fixes (variable difficulty)
-    - E-has-mentor
+    - E-mentor
 - diagnostics
     - my first
     - search for issue, fix it
-- diagnostics how to
+- examples
-    - A-diagnostics label, close to 2000
-    - dev guide
+- rustc dev guide
-    - implement the fix
-    - zulip.rust-lang.org
-- this compiler section really sucks lol
-- reviews
-    - review other peoples PRs
+- looking at PRs
-    - typos, bugs, case missing
-    - saves work, faster
+    - if unsure
+    - know what's happening
+    - learn from others
+    - do leave comments
 - to remember
-    - its over
-- review times
+    - many volunteers, no guaranteed review time
+- ask for help on zulip
+- end
+    - i hope i was able to encourage some of you to get started
+    - for others, learn how rust works
-    -
+    - questions